welchbj/int3/README.md

 ## License & Usage

-`int3` is intended for educational use. `int3`'s unique code is released under the `GNU LGPLv3 <https://choosealicense.com/licenses/lgpl-3.0>`_, as per the [`LICENSE.txt`](LICENSE.txt) file in the root of this repository.
+`int3` is intended for educational use. `int3`'s unique code is released under the [GNU LGPLv3](https://choosealicense.com/licenses/lgpl-3.0), as per the [`LICENSE.txt`](LICENSE.txt) file in the root of this repository.
 Code belonging to other open source projects is licensed under the respective licenses of those projects.